 In 1963 the Yankees won their fourth straight pennant, and Lopez averaged .249 with 14 homers and 52 RBIs in 130 games.
 Hector, who loved to hit in Tiger Stadium, got off to a slow start, but had a big series there in June.
 On Friday the 7th he homered off lefty Hank Aguirre, but the Tigers prevailed, 8-4.
 On Saturday Lopez hit another solo home run, this time off southpaw Don Mossi, but the Tigers won again, 8-4.
 On Sunday he hit his third straight solo shot, a blast off Tom Sturdivant that helped the Yankees to a 6-2 win.

 In Game One of the 1963 World Series against the Los Angeles Dodgers, Lopez pinch-hit for Whitey Ford with the bases loaded in the fifth inning.
 But LA ace southpaw Sandy Koufax made Lopez his 11th strikeout victim, and the Dodgers went on to win, 5-0.
-The Panamanian started Game Two in right field and hit two doubles off lefty Johnny Podres.
-But Podres scattered seven hits and won, 4-1.
+In Game Two the Panamanian hit two doubles off lefty Johnny Podres.
+But Podres prevailed, 4-1.

 Lopez didn’t play in Game Three, a 1-0 complete-game victory hurled by Dodgers’ star right-hander Don Drysdale.
 LA swept the Series by winning Game Four, 2-1, behind a route-going performance by Koufax.
 Lopez played in place of the injured Roger Maris (who ran into an outfield railing in Game Two, hurting his knee and elbow), and went 0-for-4.